menu

 Student teams participating for just the spring semester (or winter and spring quarters) compete within their own division and submit only the Final Deliverable Package in April.

 Competition deliverables are submitted via the online HeroX competition platform.
-Details about what teams were meant to include in each of the deliverables will be available in the official Class of 2024-2025 Rules.
+Refer to the official Class of 2024-2025 Rules document for details about what teams were meant to include in each of the deliverables.

 ELIGIBILITY